 Downstream and Chemical safety, security, health and environment manager

 We subscribe to the American Petroleum Institute (API) Recommended Practice 754 and the International Association of Oil & Gas Producers No. 456, which are industry standards.
 These standards define process safety indicators and use a process safety incident triangle to represent events from Tier 1 through Tier 4.
-Tiers 1 and 2 include incidents resulting in a loss of primary containment.
-According to the API, loss of primary containment is defined as an unplanned or uncontrolled release of any material from primary containment, including nontoxic and nonflammable materials.
+Tiers 1 and 2 include incidents resulting in a loss of primary containment (LOPC).
+According to the API, LOPC is defined as an unplanned or uncontrolled release of any material from primary containment, including nontoxic and nonflammable materials.
 Tiers 3 and 4 represent near-misses and leading performance measures such as on-time maintenance performance.
-In 2014, we had 65 Tier 1 process safety events.
-Although this is slightly higher than 2014.
+In 2015, we had 74 Tier 1 process safety events, which is slightly higher than 2014.
 Tier 1 process safety events are tracked and analyzed in our overall efforts to prevent significant events.
 In 2015, events occurred in various phases of our operations and include equipment malfunction and person or equipment interface.
 Event analysis is used to enhance our prevention efforts and organizational learning.

 Collaborating with our peers and industry associations on process safety is paramount to sharing lessons learned within our company and across our industry.
-ExxonMobil serves as a contributing member to a variety of groups and initiatives focused on improving safety.
-For example, we are actively engaged in the Advancing Process Safety Initiative, a collaborative effort between the American Fuel and Petrochemical Manufacturers and the API, representing nearly all of the U.S. refining capacity.
-This initiative is focused on improving process safety performance across the industry by sharing experiences and knowledge about process safety events, hazard identification and performance metrics, and industry-proven practices.
+ExxonMobil serves as a contributing member to a variety of groups and initiatives focused on improving safety in the industry.
+For example, we actively engage in the Advancing Process Safety initiative, a collaborative effort between the American Fuel and Petrochemical Manufacturers and the API, representing nearly all of the U.S. refining capacity.
+This initiative is focused on improving process safety performance across the industry by sharing experiences and knowledge about process safety events, hazard identification metrics and industry-proven practices.

 Product safety and responsibility